vsrinivas/fuchsia/go/src/amber/README.md

 Many things are uncertain and/or undecided and this uncertainty is increased by the fluidity of other parts of the system with which Amber must interoperate.
-We do know that we are exploring using [The Update Framework (TUF)](http://theupdateframework.com/) as a basis for distribution and thus you will find many similarities between this repository and the Go implementation of TUF from https://github.com/flynn/go-tuf.
-Many thanks to the Flynn team, we hope to upstream any relevant changes!
+We do know that we are exploring using [The Update Framework (TUF)](http://theupdateframework.com/) as a basis for secure distribution.
+We use the Go implementation of TUF from https://github.com/flynn/go-tuf which we mirror at http://fuchsia.googlesource.com/third_party/go-tuf.

-Note: The go-tuf README can be found [here](README-tuf.md).
+Many thanks to the Flynn team for such an excellent implementation in Go.